AaronJRubin/zukan/README.md

 # How to Work on this Project

 As you work on this project, you will be spending most of your time in the [zukan_workspace](zukan_workspace) directory.
 As you modify the data in [fish_data.txt](zukan_workspace/fish_data.txt) (information encoding the habitats, rarities, and classification information of various fish), and as you modify the [templates](zukan_workspace/templates) to write new articles and change the layout of fish articles, run `bundle exec rake build_workspace` to see those changes reflected in the HTML documents in the workspace.
 The [zukan_workspace](zukan_workspace) directory can be opened as a project within Dart Editor, and you will probably want to do that as you modify the scripts, such as [fish_page.dart](zukan_workspace/web/sakana/fish_page.dart) and [ichiran.dart](zukan_workspace/web/ichiran.dart), that add dynamicism to the pages.
 Compile the code with `bundle exec rake compile` to get a static website that can be run in every browser and on any platform, stored in site/static.
+Note that generated files (i.e., files that you should not be editing) are appropriately marked as read-only to make it clear where you should be working.

+Image files are stored in [zukan_workspace/master-images](zukan_workspace/master-images) and automatically compressed by Rake and moved into [zukan_workspace/web/images](zukan_workspace/web/images) when you run `bundle exec rake build_workspace`.